Energy conversion from heat to electricity by highly reversible phase-transforming ferroelectrics: Introduction

 Electrically polarized crystals naturally exhibit the pyroelectric effect: a change in temperature causes a change in its spontaneous electrical polarization.
-The earliest documented observation of pyroelectric effect in stones such as tourmaline can date back to ancient Greece. \cite{lang1974} Since the 1960s, pyroelectric materials have attracted profound attention due to their suitability for thermal sensing and thermal imaging \cite{whatmore1986, bauer1989simple}.
+The earliest documented observation of pyroelectric effect in stones such as tourmaline can date back to ancient Greece. \cite{lang1974} In fact, the pyroelectricity exists in all non-centrosymmetric crystal structures.
+Among 7 crystal systems, only cubic system is centrosymmetric, which implies that any non-cubic structures may exhibit pyroelectricity below their Curie temperatures.
+Since the 1960s, pyroelectric materials have attracted profound attention due to their suitability for thermal sensing and thermal imaging \cite{whatmore1986, bauer1989simple}.
 Later, some theoretical models were proposed by Olsen, Evans and Drummond to explore the heat-to-electricity conversion as utilizing these materials as the dielectric layer in capacitors, called dielectric power converter (DPC) \cite{drummond1979, olsen1983, olsen1985cycle}.
 Their work underlies the thermodynamics of energy conversion by pyroelectric effect.
-This idea was further optimized and demonstrated in relaxor ferroelectrics. \cite{sebald2007, sebald2009} As the nano-fabrication techniques flourished, pyroelectric energy conversion designs based on Olsen cycles have been revitalized in thin film devices. \cite{navid2011, yang2012, bhatia2014high, pandya2018nm} One of the obstacles preventing pyroelectric energy conversion from broad commercialization is that the pyroelectric effect is weak in common relaxor thin films, e.g. 0.055 $\mu$C/(cm$^2$ K) in PMN–0.32PT at room temperature \cite{pandya2018nm}.
-Several attempts, such as actively sweeping the bias electric field between two values far apart \cite{olsen1985cycle, pandya2018nm}, have been made to circumvent this weakness.
-Without connection to external bias field, the pyroelectric current generation becomes rather marginal, only at several nano ampere scale. \cite{yang2012, bhatia2014high, pandya2018nm, ji2019piezo, sharma2021lead} Recent advances in innovative thermal management \cite{pandya2017prapplied, pandya2018nm} and exquisite nano-devices \cite{yang2012,ji2019piezo, sharma2021lead} have pushed the device performance towards its current limit.
-This field urgently calls for new materials to intrinsically improve the multiferroic-thermal response.
+Since then, this idea has been popularized as an important energy harvesting approach for recycling the low grade waste heat, which was demonstrated in relaxor ferroelectrics \cite{olsen1983, sebald2007, sebald2009} by the electric Ericsson cycle \cite{olsen1985cycle}.
+The pyroelectric current is produced in the isoelectric processes when the system is heated up and cooled down under an alternative applied voltages.
+In Olsen's early demonstration \cite{olsen1985cycle}, the pyroelectric converter was operated at 200V and 700V in a temperature range from 140$^\circ$C to 160$^\circ$C. In Olsen's design, a drawback is the risk of applying high DC voltages during energy conversion cycles.
+As the nano-fabrication technologies flourished, the Olsen cycles have been realized in thin film devices. \cite{navid2011, yang2012, bhatia2014high, pandya2018nm} The applied bias voltage between two isoelectric processes of the Ericsson cycle is reduced to 2V and 8V for thin film pyroelectric capacitors \cite{pandya2018nm, sharma2021lead}.
+A main problem of these latest devices is the confusion where the electricity comes from.
+When an external electric source is hooked up during energy conversion, the pyroelectric current and the current caused by switching the external voltage are both collected in the circuit across the same load resistor.
+In some design of pyroelectric converter, the electric energies generated from the thermal fluctuations and from the electric field alternation are both accounted as the harvest energy \cite{pandya2018nm}.